The Best Labor Day Getaways in Every State

 Washington: Cle Elum

-While the summer crowds are gone from Cle Elum’s Suncadia Resort, the property is still buzzing with activity.
-With an average temperature in the mid-70s, the weather is just right for outdoor fun like beer and bike tours, kayaking, horseback riding, hiking, and fly-fishing.
-You can also get in one last splash at the Nelson Farm Pool, which has a lazy river, splash pad, and whirlpool.
+While the summer crowds are gone from Cle Elum, the fun isn’t over yet.
+With an average temperature in the mid-70s, the weather is just right for outdoor fun like beer and bike tours, kayaking, horseback riding, hiking and fly-fishing.

 West Virginia: White Sulphur Springs